Cyb3rC3lt/CrackMapExec-Modules/README.md

 # GROUP-MEM Results

-Examples of the output from these commands are shown below:
+Examples of the output from the GROUP-MEM module are shown below:

 **Returning Domain Computers**